s0rc3r3r01/python-on-coreos/README.md

 WITH ANSIBLE
 ============
-check sample-ansible-hosts file. there would be all you need to.
+Ansible comes installed with it.
+Check sample-ansible-hosts file. there would be all you need to.

 ```
 ansible -m setup -i hosts core-01